One of the most overlooked and understated benefits of minimalism is the sense of clarity and ability to focus that is granted to its practitioners.

 I did have one big problem with this situation, though, and it was significant enough to push me toward becoming a minimalist and changing the way I do business.

 I hesitate to write it, because it’s a problem so terrible I wouldn’t wish it upon anyone, but here goes: I wasn’t able to keep up with Project Runway.
-Hell, I didn’t even know who was kicked off 3 episodes prior.
+Hell, I didn’t even know who was kicked off three episodes ago.
 It was a serious issue.

 I do, however, try to keep up with pop culture and what’s going on in the entertainment/marketing/pop culture world, and to do this I need to be up on what people are paying attention to.
 In order to achieve this, I make it a point to always be watching one TV show.
 I’ll go online and find old seasons and episodes and slowly whittle my way through the stack.
 It’s amazing how many popular culture references I was making with no idea where they came from.
 I was learning.